 The Republic of Marshall Islands is an island nation in the Pacific Ocean situated close to the equatorial line.
 It is part of a group of islands in the Pacific known as Micronesia.
 There are over 24 coral atolls in the Marshall Islands and most of these are inhabited.
 The population count in the Marshall Islands is over 68,000.
 In this travel guide, you will learn basic information and resources you could use before your travel to the Marshall Islands.

 The hot and humid climate in the Marshall Islands is typical for a Pacific Island nation.
 The wet season starts in May and ends in November.
 It is also frequently visited by typhoons.

 When it comes to the economy, the Marshall Islands have very few natural resources.
 In fact, its import activity far exceeds its export capacity.
 However, their tie with the United States is what helps the economy stay afloat due to government assistance from the US.

 Currency: The official currency in United States Dollar.

-Official Language: Majority of the inhabitants in the Marshall Islands is of Marshallese descent, therefore many of them speak this language and consider it as their official language.
+Official Language: The majority of the inhabitants in the Marshall Islands is of Marshallese descent, therefore many of them speak this language and consider it as their official language.
 However, there are also several immigrants from other parts of the world and they largely speak English.

 Airport/s: The Marshall Islands International Airport, also known as Amata Kabua International Airport, is the main airport for international flights that travel to the Marshall Islands.

-WiFi Availability: The WiFi connection in Marshall Islands is slow and expensive.
+WiFi Availability: The WiFi connection in the Marshall Islands is slow and expensive.

 Visa Required: Citizens of the US, Palau or Micronesia can travel to the Marshall Islands without a visa.
 However, citizens of some countries require a visa upon arrival.
 This includes EU countries, Australia, Canada, Japan, New Zealand, Philippines, Switzerland, Solomon Islands, Samoa, Vanuatu and much more.
 You can see the entire list here.